The Morrow Point Boat Tour is a 90 minute boat ride through the upper Black Canyon. It will take you past a tall waterfall, and many other goodies.

 This picture is some of the scenery that we saw along the Morrow Point Boat Tour.
 As you can see, it was a pretty long ways up to those trees on top of the canyon.
 It's hard to imagine that they can even grow there, where there isn't much dirt, but they can.

 Here's another picture of the Curecanti Needle as we were approaching it from the boat.
-Next summer, (2013), we plan on probably hiking the Curecanti Creek trail, which brings you down to where you have a view of the Curecanti Needle.
+At some point, we plan on hiking the Curecanti Creek trail, which brings you down to where you have a view of the Curecanti Needle.
 I'm curious to see what the view will be like from there!

 This is the spot where the boat turns around on the Morrow Point Reservoir.
 It's close to where you'll see the lush, green hillsides of Kokanee Bay.